vedmant/my-little-bitcoin/README.md

 - Add unit tests
 - Add feature tests
+- Include new transactions in currently mined block
 - Add signature to outputs for transaction, validate signature
 - Implement peers blockhains conflict resolution, download only needed part of chain since split
 - Add stats page with charts in UI, use separate chart module to cache chart data on server